larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 comity of a forum will be attempted.

 The moderator team is responsible to the IESG.
-The IESG MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
-All actions taken by the moderator team SHALL be reported to the IESG, as well as to those against whom those actions are directed.
+The IESG may create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
+All actions taken by the moderator team shall be reported to the IESG, as well as to those against whom those actions are directed.
-To address inappropriate contributions in a timely manner, only bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.
+To address inappropriate contributions in a timely manner, only bans longer than fourteen (14) days shall be reported to the forum in which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.